-- Districts role in PI for the Design Build bridges will be very similar to that of the MDBB bridges.
-KTU will supply technical design and construction operations for MoDOT to relay to the public.
-More info from KTU to come.
+- Districts role in PI for the Design Build bridges was very similar to that of the MDBB bridges.
+KTU supplied technical design and construction operations for MoDOT to relay to the public.

 Right of Way

-- For 100 "quick start" bridges – MINIMIZE ROW or easements.
+- Was for 100 "quick start" bridges – MINIMIZE ROW or easements.

-- For remaining 148 bridges – should be minimal but may include ROW and/or easements which require a ROW clearance.
+- Was for remaining 148 bridges – should be minimal but might have included ROW and/or easements which require a ROW clearance.

-- The NEPA Classification for each SAS Bridge Project has been determined and can be found in ProjectWise at the following location:
+- The NEPA Classification for each SAS Bridge Project was determined and was in ProjectWise at the following location:

 - pwname://MoDOT Design-Build/Documents/Safe and Sound/District Coordinators/Central Office/BIP Database/BIP Database Revised 04 Jun 2008.mdb

-Each district has a select few individuals (District SAS Coordinator, Project Managers etc.) that have access to this database, please contact your district coordinator for a copy of this document.
+Each district had a select few individuals (District SAS Coordinator, Project Managers etc.) that had access to this database.

-- The above referenced database has a column labeled CE Category.
-If this column is left blank it is intended that the project is a CE with no conditions, but if a number is listed in this column please reference the following PDF file for definitions:
+- The above referenced database had a column labeled CE Category.
+If this column was left blank it was intended that the project was a CE with no conditions, but if a number were listed in this column, reference the following PDF file for definitions:

 - pwname://MoDOT Design-Build/Documents/Safe and Sound/District Coordinators/Central Office/BIP Database/EnironmentalInformationTableHeadingDefinitions.pdf

-- If a project bridge has conditions, meaning a number listed in the CE Category column in the above-mentioned database, please contact Buck Brooks with the Environmental Section for further guidance.
+- If a project bridge had conditions, meaning a number listed in the CE Category column in the above-mentioned database, Buck Brooks with the Environmental Section was to be contacted for further guidance.

-- Most SAS Bridge Projects have the NEPA classification – Categorical Exclusion (CE), but some are classified as a conditional CE.
-This is the most common condition as long as you stay within existing right-of-way, but the District will need to check the list to determine the exact classification.
+- Most SAS Bridge Projects had the NEPA classification – Categorical Exclusion (CE), but some were classified as a conditional CE.
+This was the most common condition so long as you stayed within existing right-of-way, but the district needed to check the list to determine the exact classification.

-- The SAS Team and the Environmental Section will work with the Project Managers to review the screening information and assist with specific requirements and/or permit issues for individual bridges.
+- The SAS Team and the Environmental Section worked with the Project Managers to review the screening information and assisted with specific requirements and/or permit issues for individual bridges.

-- Asbestos and lead paint test results are also present within the informational documents folder, within the subfolder for each individual bridge.
+- Asbestos and lead paint test results were also present within the informational documents folder, within the subfolder for each bridge.

-- Specific issues are also noted in the Environmental Approvals document found in ProjectWise at the following location:
+- Specific issues were also noted in the Environmental Approvals document found in ProjectWise at the following location:

 - pwname://MoDOT Design-Build/Documents/Safe and Sound/District Coordinators/Central Office/BIP Environmental Documents/Environmental Approval 08 20 08.doc

-- The District shall submit a Request for Environmental Services (RES) for each Bridge package to the Environmental Unit for review.
+- The district was to submit a Request for Environmental Services (RES) for each Bridge package to the Environmental Unit for review.

-- The Federal Highway Administration will be reviewing plans and providing comments, however they are not going to require their approval to proceed with design/construction of these bridges, once STIP programming/funding updates are provided.
-The SAS team will disseminate information based on comments received.
+- The Federal Highway Administration reviewed plans and provided comments, however they were not requiring their approval to proceed with design/construction of these bridges, once STIP programming/funding updates were provided.
+The SAS team disseminated information based on comments received.

-- SAS Team has produced a spreadsheet that indicates whether or not the bridge ends will need guardrail or not.
-This file is located in ProjectWise at the following location:
+- SAS Team produced a spreadsheet that indicated whether the bridge ends needed guardrail.
+This file was located in ProjectWise at the following location:

 - pwname://MoDOT Design-Build/Documents/Safe and Sound/District Coordinators/Central Office/BIP Database/No_Guardrail_per_EPG.pdf

-- If the spreadsheet indicates "no" in guardrail column that means according to the EPG no guardrail is required at the bridge ends.
-If the spreadsheet indicates "yes" or is blank in the guardrail column that means guardrail is SAS MDBB General Guidelines required per MoDOT policy.
-Design exceptions may be pursued by districts to eliminate approach guardrail.
+- If the spreadsheet indicated "no" in guardrail column, that meant according to the EPG no guardrail was required at the bridge ends.
+If the spreadsheet indicated "yes" or was blank in the guardrail column, that meant guardrail was SAS MDBB General Guidelines required per MoDOT policy.
+Design exceptions might have been pursued by districts to eliminate approach guardrail.

-- If approach guardrail is used for bridge ends, Districts will design the appropriate length of need with an approved crashworthy end treatment.
+- If approach guardrail was used for bridge ends, districts were to design the appropriate length of need with an approved crashworthy end treatment.

-- When crashworthy end treatments are used, the grading requirements (including taper) are part of the pay item for the end treatment.
+- When crashworthy end treatments were used, the grading requirements (including taper) wwere part of the pay item for the end treatment.
 See Standard Plan 606.00

-- Guardrail should be tapered away from the roadway (1’) to avoid public perception that the bridge is narrower than it is and to avoid snow plow damage.
-Please use Standard Plan 606.00 Grading Limits for Type A Non-Flared Offset Crashworthy End Terminal.
+- Guardrail was to be tapered away from the roadway (1’) to avoid public perception that the bridge was narrower than it was and to avoid snow plow damage.
+Standard Plan 606.00 Grading Limits for Type A Non-Flared Offset Crashworthy End Terminal was to be used.

-- For grading between the Crashworthy end terminal and the bridge wing use "furnishing and placing rock fill" or "embankment in place" for the additional fill material needed behind the guardrail.
+- For grading between the Crashworthy end terminal and the bridge wing, "furnishing and placing rock fill" or "embankment in place" for the additional fill material needed behind the guardrail was to be used.

-- If there isn’t enough room for placing rock fill or embankment in place behind the end terminal with in existing ROW, a design exception should be considered.
+- If there was not enough room for placing rock fill or embankment in place behind the end terminal with in existing ROW, a design exception was to be considered.

-- If the Type A guardrail (Bridge Anchor, Transition, CET) will not fit due to constraints such as an entrance close to the bridge end, a Type C CET is allowable.
-The Type C CET’s are approximately 18’ to 21’ in length and do not require a transition or bridge anchor section and can be bolted directly to the bridge barrier.
+- If the Type A guardrail (Bridge Anchor, Transition, CET) would not fit due to constraints such as an entrance close to the bridge end, a Type C CET was allowable.
+The Type C CET’s were approximately 18’ to 21’ long and did not require a transition or bridge anchor section and could be bolted directly to the bridge barrier.

-- Delineators (if no guardrail end treatment are used)
+- Delineators (if no guardrail end treatment were used)

-- Include 3 channel post delineator signs for each bridge end as pay items in the contract.
+- 3 channel post delineator signs for each bridge end as pay items were to be included in the contract.

-- All design exceptions require signatures by District and the SAS Team.
+- All design exceptions required signatures by district and the SAS Team.

-- The Design Exception Form has a place for the SAS Team’s Signature.
+- The Design Exception Form had a place for the SAS Team’s signature.

-- FHWA will have to approve design exceptions on ALL interstate bridges (on or over the interstate) regardless of the dollar amount.
-FHWA will not have to approve design exceptions on any other routes but the SAS team will send FHWA a courtesy copy of the design exceptions.
+- FHWA was to have approved design exceptions on ALL interstate bridges (on or over the interstate) regardless of the dollar amount.
+FHWA was not to have approved design exceptions on any other routes but the SAS team was to send FHWA a courtesy copy of the design exceptions.

-- MoDOT district staff will be responsible for all construction inspection on the SAS bridges.
+- MoDOT district staff were responsible for all construction inspection on the SAS bridges.

-- Construction staff should not notice any difference in the 248 MDBB bridges with exception of coordinating traffic control with the Maintenance Division.
+- Construction staff should not have noticed any difference in the 248 MDBB bridges with exception of coordinating traffic control with the Maintenance Division.

-- The 554 design-build bridges will have very similar inspections as normal jobs, there will be some differences as there are no pay items.
-Payments will be made on a completion schedule basis.
+- The 554 design-build bridges were to have very similar inspections as normal jobs.
+There were some differences as there are no pay items.
+Payments were to be made on a completion schedule basis.

 Pavements and Depth Transitions

-- The bridge approach slab (bridge pay item) will be used on Major Routes only.
+- The bridge approach slab (bridge pay item) was to be used on Major Routes only.

-- The modified bridge approach slab (roadway pay item) will used on Minor Roads with concrete pavement.
+- The modified bridge approach slab (roadway pay item) was used on Minor Roads with concrete pavement.
 See Bridge Approach Slabs for more information.

-- The approach pavement (not to be confused with the Bridge Approach Slab) for re-deck and superstructure replacement jobs will be optional pavement.
-All Interstate and Major Routes will need a pavement type recommendation from the Pavement Team.
-For Minor Routes, the optional pavement will consist of the contractor’s option of hot mix, cold mix, or concrete with details as shown in the special sheet Pavement Transitions at Bridge Ends.
-There have been several maintenance issues with non-reinforced concrete that is used as the approach pavement; therefore reinforced concrete shall be used in this case.
+- The approach pavement (not to be confused with the Bridge Approach Slab) for re-deck and superstructure replacement jobs was to be optional pavement.
+All Interstate and Major Routes needed a pavement type recommendation from the Pavement Team.
+For Minor Routes, the optional pavement consisted of the contractor’s option of hot mix, cold mix, or concrete with details as shown in the special sheet Pavement Transitions at Bridge Ends.
+There had been several maintenance issues with non-reinforced concrete that was used as the approach pavement; therefore reinforced concrete was used in this case.

 - Bridge Re-deck Projects and Superstructure Replacement Projects:

-- If the depth transition is GREATER than 6” vertically, then the District should compute all corresponding quantities, list them on the quantity sheets and each item will be paid for by contract unit prices.
-Any pavement for a width transition should also be computed and listed in the quantity sheets.
-The Pavement at Bridge Approaches JSP and Pavement Transition at Bridge Ends Special Sheet should not be used for these cases.
+- If the depth transition was GREATER than 6” vertically, then the district was to compute all corresponding quantities, list them on the quantity sheets and each item were to be paid for by contract unit prices.
+Any pavement for a width transition was also to have been computed and listed in the quantity sheets.
+The Pavement at Bridge Approaches JSP and Pavement Transition at Bridge Ends Special Sheet were not to have been used for these cases.

-- If the depth transition is LESS than 6” vertically, then the District should put the new special sheet titled Pavement Transition at Bridge Ends in the plans and the District shall use the new JSP titled Pavement at Bridge Approaches.
+- If the depth transition was LESS than 6” vertically, then the district was to put the new special sheet titled Pavement Transition at Bridge Ends in the plans and the district to have used the JSP titled Pavement at Bridge Approaches.

-- Pavement replacement on existing grade (new bridge elevation = old bridge elevation) will be considered no direct pay (Minimal pavement work is anticipated in these cases).
+- Pavement replacement on existing grade (new bridge elevation = old bridge elevation) was to be considered no direct pay (Minimal pavement work was anticipated in these cases).

-- Pavement replacement/repair and any corresponding incidental work on SAS jobs with vertical depth transitions up to 6”, should be paid for by using the following pay item: 401-99.01 Misc Pavement, LUMP SUM.
+- Pavement replacement/repair and any corresponding incidental work on SAS jobs with vertical depth transitions up to 6”, was to have been paid for by using the following pay item: 401-99.01 Misc Pavement, LUMP SUM.

-- While the use of the JSP and Special Sheet listed above are strongly encouraged, in any case that the District feels obligated to fully design the pavement transitions in lieu of using the special sheet and JSP, they may do so.
-If the District chooses this route, please be sure to list the pavement as optional and the concrete option must be reinforced with at least No. 4 reinforcing bars (lat. & long.)
+- While the use of the JSP and Special Sheet listed above were strongly encouraged, in any case that the district felt obligated to fully design the pavement transitions in lieu of using the special sheet and JSP, they were allowed to do so.
+If the district chose this route, they were to be sure to list the pavement as optional and the concrete option was to be reinforced with at least No. 4 reinforcing bars (lat. & long.)
 12 in.
 O.C. at mid-depth.

-- District should verify if the widening/width transitions at the bridge ends will require significant earthwork to the point where ditch grades and/or hydraulics will be affected.
-In this case, the District should compute all corresponding quantities, list them on the quantity sheets and each item will be paid for by contract unit prices.
-District Designers should discuss this information with the assigned PM and District SAS Coordinator to verify if a full design is warranted.
+- Districts were to verify if the widening/width transitions at the bridge ends required significant earthwork to the point where ditch grades and/or hydraulics were affected.
+In this case, the district was to compute all corresponding quantities, list them on the quantity sheets and each item to be paid for by contract unit prices.
+District Designers were to discuss this information with the assigned PM and District SAS Coordinator to verify if a full design were warranted.